The Enfield Shaker Museum is open year-round.

 All rooms have private baths.

-The rooms do not have televisions or telephones, but WiFi is available at the Great Stone Dwelling.
+The rooms do not have air conditioning, telephones or televisions.
+WiFi is available in most of the Great Stone Dwelling.

 Regular daily room rates

 Regular daily room rates are $110 for a single room (queen bed) single or double occupancy, $135 for a double room (2 queen beds) double occupancy, and $160 for a triple room (3 queen beds) triple occupancy.
 Additional guests in a room, $25 per person.
 Children under 12 free.
 Cots for Double or Triple Rooms $15.
 These rates include tax.
 Free tour of the Museum comes with each room and 10% off in the Gift Shop.
 Check-in time is 3:00 pm, check-out time is 11:00 am.